monkoose/matchparen.nvim/README.md

 It fixes some bugs of the default plugin like:
-- wrong highlights of matched characters in comments and strings in files with TreeSitter syntax highlighting (for now it just disables this regions)
+- wrong highlights of matched characters in comments and strings in files with TreeSitter syntax highlighting
 - highlighting is properly disabled for such plugins like [hop.nvim](https://github.com/phaazon/hop.nvim)
 - doesn't recolor characters of floating windows
 - and others

-In my synthetic tests it is faster by 6-10 times when the cursor is not on a matching character and 1-2 times faster on a matching character (because under the hood this plugin is still using `searchpairpos()` and `synstack()` functions)
+It is also much faster (~10 times in my synthetic tests) in treesitter parsed buffers and without any spikes, so highlighting of matched parens should not exceed 2-3ms and in most cases it is less then 0.2ms on my laptop.
+In buffers that are not parsed by treesitter it is still faster when cursor is not at matching paren at the same ~10 times, but on matched it is still take almost the same time as default plugin and in some situations with high spikes of 100ms+ to highlighting matched parens (once again the same as default), mostly because of slow `synstack()` function.

 ### Installation